Florida Withdraws From Federal Pandemic Assistance Program

-As of this Saturday, the state of Florida is no longer withdrawing from a federal pandemic assistance program that offered a $300-per-week boost to state unemployment benefits.READ MORE: Before Surfside Condo Collapsed, $9 Million In Repairs Needed
+The state of Florida is no longer withdrawing from a federal pandemic assistance program that offered a $300-per-week boost to state unemployment benefits.READ MORE: Miami-Dade Police ID Recovered Victims From Surfside Building Collapse

 The move by the DeSantis administration was designed to lure people, who have been drawing enhanced unemployment benefits, back to work.